Rayyanbaig1243/MyContribution/README.md

 # MyContribution

-Fork this repo, It will crawl your all merged pull requests and show on `README.md`.
+Fork tHis repo, It will crawl your all merged pull requests and show on `README.md`.
 ## Basic
 ### Dependencies

  - Python 3.5+